llm-bible/llm-bible.github.io/_publications/wysocka2023large.markdown

 bibkey: wysocka2023large
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.17819"}
-tags: ['Model Architecture', 'Tools', 'Merging', 'GPT', 'Ethics and Bias', 'Prompting']
+tags: ['Tools', 'GPT', 'Ethics and Bias', 'Model Architecture', 'Merging', 'Prompting']
 ---
 The paper introduces a framework for the evaluation of the encoding of factual scientific knowledge, designed to streamline the manual evaluation